Assembly as Synthesis

 Call submit_plan with a permutation of all 10 ids.

-With a Vision-Language Model (VLM) We used kimi-k2p5 via Fireworks API, this is like less than 0.01$. playing as the agent, pyramid_10 are unsurprisingly solved in one shot.
-The VLM does not need to be told with anything extra, it can simply see everything.
+playing as the agent, pyramid_10 is unsurprisingly solved in one shot.
+The VLM does not need to be told anything extra — it can simply see everything.

 They say no blog should finish without a plot.
-So here it is showing the five methods we explained so far, working with the same loop, the same enviroment.
+So here it is showing the five methods we explained so far, working with the same loop, the same environment.
 The metric is best-so-far block similarity: the fraction of blocks the agent has ever successfully placed before a verifier failure.
 A score of 1.0 means a fully feasible plan.

-Best-so-far score vs. round on assembling the structure pyramid_10.
+pyramid_10.
 Symbolic agents (random, Z3) climb step-by-step as the verifier teaches them precedence constraints.
-The no-geometry LLM lands in the same regime as random; The LLM (with proper geometric description) and VLM (with an image) both solve it in one shot.
+The no-geometry LLM lands in the same regime as random;

 Discussion

-The two approches of symbolic and neural approaches are mirror images of each other.
+The symbolic and neural approaches are mirror images of each other.
 Symbolic synthesis encodes the problem into a formalism cut off from the world and runs a solver that manipulates only symbols.
 Neural synthesis hands it to a model that already carries rich priors about the world, in whichever modality (text, images).
 Their strengths and weaknesses are the same fact read from opposite sides.

 Cost and speed

 For this toy task, the mirror shows up in cycles and dollars too.
-Symbolic agents are local CPU work — a handful of (incremental) Z3 queries, finishing in a fraction of a second on a laptop, with all the cost sitting up-front in a few minuts of human labor spent on the encoding.
+Symbolic agents are local CPU work — a handful of (incremental) Z3 queries, finishing in a fraction of a second on a laptop, with all the cost sitting up-front in a few minutes of human labor spent on the encoding.
 Neural agents, on the other hand, push a few thousand tokens through a frontier model per round.

-Aside from wall time from my laptop, we can have a very rough estimation of computation.
-A successful LLM or VLM run on pyramid_10 costs around \(10^{14}\) FLOPs and roughly one US cent in API fees.
-The symbolic route is effectively free at runtime and expensive at design time; the neural route is the opposite.
 Very rough estimation.
 The LLM model we use, DeepSeek-V3p1, activates roughly 37B parameters per token; a successful run on the geometric prompt spends a few thousand tokens, giving \(\sim 2 \times 37\mathrm{B} \times 3\mathrm{K} \approx 2 \times 10^{14}\) FLOPs.
 Kimi-K2p5 is in the same ballpark.
 I am not good at these estimations, so my formula might be wrong.

-Neither paradigm has to win.
-And in fact, what we want that can actually make a difference, perhaps is something between.
-We want methods that have reasonable prior about the real world, meanwhile we also want methods can solve complicated problems (thousands, millions of contraints) reliably.
-The simple pyramid-10 task might give reader a false impression that the LLM/VLM is a clear win; but that is not true.
-LLM/VLM would suffer hugely when we have a much larger problem that is industrial level.
-I think we will need the LLM/VLM to understand the error (stored as plain text, or in any other format) so that we can have more freedom is designing the feedback we can get from the enviroment, and then we shall also enable them with the right harness/scaffolding that it can know when to rely on its internal knowledge to make quick decisions, or to invoke a more reliable tool and delegate that real complicated planning to the right tool.
-In this way we can probably has the best outcome.
+I think we will want the LLM/VLM to understand the error (stored as plain text, or in any other format), so that we have more freedom in designing the feedback we get from the environment.
+We should also equip them with the right harness/scaffolding so that the agent knows when to rely on its internal knowledge for a quick decision, and when to invoke a more reliable tool and delegate the heavy-lifting planning to it.
+In this way we can probably get the best outcome.